-Govt Job Test Now In 15 Indian Languages: Dr Jitendra
+Govt job test now in 15 Indian languages: Dr Jitendra

-NEW DELHI, August 16 : It has been recently decided to conduct the Central government job test in 15 Indian languages so that the language barrier does not let any youth miss the job opportunity.
+NEW DELHI, Aug 16: It has been recently decided to conduct the Central Government job test in 15 Indian languages so that the language barrier does not let any youth miss the job opportunity.
 These will include different regional languages including Kannada, Tamil, Telugu, Assamese, Bengali,Gujarati, Konkani, Malayalam, Manipuri, Marathi, Odia, Punjabi and Urdu.

 This was stated here today by Union Minister of State (Independent Charge) Science & Technology; MoS PMO, Personnel, Public Grievances, Pensions, Atomic Energy and Space, while addressing the 14th Hindi Consultative Committee meeting attached to the Ministry of Personnel, Public Grievances and Pensions.